 It’s like joining an association or a chamber of commerce – you get out of it what you put into it.
 You have to be active.

 If you want to be successful in today’s social world, you’ve go to become “Social Savvy”!

 Your customers are social savvy, isn’t about time you became social savvy yourself?

 Where can you go to learn how to use the tools?
 Right here!
-Learn via easy-to-follow, online videos and resources, in a logical progression, that takes you step-by-step, through planning, research, blogging, and the social media tools that you need to take your business to the next level.
+Learn via 1:1 customized tutoring and coaching — at your own speed, in a logical progression, that takes you step-by-step, through planning, research, blogging, and the social media tools that you need to take your business to the next level.

 In the end, it’s whatever works for you!
 Just do it!